 Ron was best man, while his fiancé, Luna, was a bridesmaid.
 The Maid of Honor was Ginny, and her fiancé, Neville, was a groomsman.
 Molly Weasley was sitting with the rest of her family, crying.
 The twins said she was practicing for the two pending Weasley weddings, which were planned for the next summer (once the brides graduated) in one double wedding.

-The preacher cleared his throat after about two minutes, when the couple didn't show any signs of ending their kiss.
+The pastor cleared his throat after about two minutes, when the couple didn't show any signs of ending their kiss.
 They separated their faces while blushing in response to the twins' catcalls, and walked out, holding hands, and went to the muggle reception (after being photographed a billion times).
 There, Harry was passed from one Granger relative to the other for about one hour of torture, which he knew would be worth it.
 The cover story for the short time they spent at the reception was that the couple had a plane to catch, but the truth was that a wizarding party was also planned.
 As soon as they could, they left for that reception.

 At the magical reception, Ron stood up with a glass in his hands and cleared his throat.
 "Now, er, as I'm best man here, I'm supposed to make the first toast.
 I've known these two for a long time now – since we were all eleven years old.
 Harry and Hermione always seemed to have a special connection, even when they couldn't see it.
 Anyway, they've been through a lot and they deserve the best, which is why Harry let me make this announcement.
 He's just been signed on as Seeker for Puddlemere United," people began clapping, and couldn't hear, "and I've signed up to be Keeper for the Chudley Cannons!"

 He started to sit down until his fiancé whispered, "Has a Wragroff made you forget that you're making a toast?"

 He stood back up with a red face.
 "Here's to the bride and groom," he announced before taking a drink.